fjcastellanos/music_region_layout_analysis/README.md

 # Region-based Layout Analysis of Music Score Images
-This repository corresponds to the paper: Region-based Layout Analysis of Music Score Images
+This repository corresponds to the paper: **Region-based Layout Analysis of Music Score Images**, submitted to the journal 'Expert Systems to Applications'.

 ## BibTex Reference